 Nick Leadley is a professional nature photographer, owner of Touch The Wild Photography, and a Maine Recreational Guide.
 He has recently published Gavia: Tales From Loon Country.
 The book pairs his photographs of Common Loons with personal experiences from people around the world.
 Stop by his shop on Main Street!

 Derek Lovitch is a biologist, tour guide, and business owner.
 He is the author of Birdwatching in Maine: A Site Guide and How to Be a Better Birder.
 He has served as Tools of the Trade department editor for Birding magazine.
 With his wife, Jeannette, he owns and operates Freeport Wild Bird Supply, an independent bird-feeding and birding specialty shop that serves as a vehicle for promoting birding and bird conservation, including the Bradbury Mountain Raptor Research Project.
-Derek works as a guide for clients throughout the state and also leads trips for WINGS.
+Derek leads tours and guides for clients throughout the state and has led tours from Alaska to Hawaii.

 Peter McKinley is a climate adaptation ecologist at The Wilderness Society.
 He has worked in northeastern conservation and ecological research for the last 20 years, as the Director of Forestland Conservation at the Forest Society of Maine, a staff conservation biologist at New Hampshire Audubon, a researcher on forest songbirds and commercial forest management at the Manomet Center for Conservation Sciences, and the Vice President of Operations and Ecological Planning for a progressive timber management company.